MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-assignment-rules.md

 ### Configure selection criteria

-When you configure more than one assignment ruleset in the custom assignment method, you must define selection criteria.
+Define the selection criteria, when you configure more than one assignment ruleset in the custom assignment method.
 The selection criteria lets you define a set of conditions to determine the ruleset to be run when the condition is met.
 After the ruleset is picked up by the work assignment engine, if no rule matches in the selection criteria or if no selection criteria is met, the default ruleset will be run by the system.

 Follow these steps to configure the selection criteria for the assignment rulesets: